 Naked, sitting upright in the center of the hood.

-last line blatantly ripped off from the opening line of The Scummers by Lee Maynard 😉
+Last line taken from the opening line of The Scummers by Lee Maynard with his full permission.

 Sometimes, it just happens this way.

 Fall slams on the trees,